 The principal activity of the Company is the operation of Center Parcs Woburn Forest, a short break holiday village in Bedfordshire.
-During the prior period construction of the holiday village was completed and Woburn Village opened to the public on 6 June 2014.

-The results of the Company for the period show a profit of £16.0 million (2015: loss of £8.6 million).
-Adjusted EBITDA, being earnings before interest, taxation, depreciation, amortisation and exceptional/non-underlying items was £44.4 million (2015: £32.5 million).
-The Company has performed in line with expectations since the opening of Woburn Village.
+The results of the Company for the period show a profit of £13.7 million (2016: profit of £16.0 million).
+EBITDA, being earnings before interest, taxation, depreciation and amortisation was £46.5 million (2016: £44.4 million).
+The Company has performed in line with expectations since the opening of Woburn Village on 6 June 2014.